Feature-Based Software Design Pattern Detection: Results and Evaluations

-In summary, FeatureMaps works poorly on both corpora whereas, MARPLE-DPD identifies most of the patterns reasonably well with over 61\% Precision on benchmark corpus and 67\% on DPD$_F$ corpus, nevertheless, it still lags behind our approach by 10\% on benchmark corpus and 8\% on our corpus in terms of Precision.
+In summary, FeatureMaps works poorly on both corpora whereas, MARPLE-DPD identifies most of the patterns reasonably well with over 62\% Precision on benchmark corpus and approximately 67\% on DPD$_F$ corpus.
+Nevertheless, it still lags behind our approach by approximately 10\% on benchmark corpus and approximately 15\% on our corpus in terms of Precision.